lizradway/strands-mono/intern/projects/dreaming.md

 1. A working `GitMemoryStore` that plugs into both `contextManager.storage` and `memoryManager.stores` — passing integration tests with the existing SDK
 2. `git log` on the memory repo tells a coherent, human-readable story of what the agent learned and when
-3. Consolidation measurably improves retrieval quality (>25% precision@5 improvement on a benchmark of multi-session Q&A)
+3. Meausre of how consolidation changes retrieval quality (ie. benchmark)
-4. Progressive disclosure reduces tokens loaded per turn (>50% reduction vs. loading everything) without significant accuracy loss (<10%)
+4. Measure of how progressive disclosure changes tokens loaded per turn/accuracy
 5. A developer can inspect, diff, and rollback agent memory using standard git tooling
-6. A CLI entrypoint for running consolidation outside of an agent session
+6. A CLI entrypoint for running consolidation outside of an agent session | Nice to have
-7. Benchmark comparison against non-git alternatives (FileKnowledgeStore, InMemoryKnowledgeStore) showing where git adds value and where it doesn't
+7. Benchmark comparison against non-git alternatives (FileKnowledgeStore, InMemoryKnowledgeStore) showing where git adds value and where it doesn't | Nice to have
 8. A deployed end-to-end example — a Strands agent (code review, coding assistant, or similar) that uses `GitMemoryStore` for memory accumulation across sessions, with scheduled consolidation via GitHub Actions.
-Deployed for an internal team use case (e.g., a code review agent that remembers codebase patterns, or an onboarding agent that accumulates project knowledge) AND publishable as a labs/devtools sample demonstrating the full lifecycle: agent learns → memory accumulates → consolidation improves → agent gets better over time
+Deployed for an internal team use case (e.g., a code review agent that remembers codebase patterns, or an onboarding agent that accumulates project knowledge) AND publishable as a labs/devtools sample demonstrating the full lifecycle: agent learns → memory accumulates → consolidation improves → agent gets better over time | Nice to have

 ---